WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 **Mitigations:**

 1. **Secure the CI/CD Pipeline.** Securing the CI/CD pipeline includes security scanning tools for vulnerabilities for both open-source SW and commercial off the shelf (COTS) SW components.
-2. **Audit by Third Party SW Provider.** Auditing the Information Security Management System (ISMS, ISO 27001) and SDLC processes of COTS SW development partners or solution providers allows a systematic methodology for discovering malicious injection of this sort.
+2. **Require Audit by Third Party SW Provider.** Auditing the Information Security Management System (ISMS, ISO 27001) and SDLC processes of COTS SW development partners or solution providers allows a systematic methodology for discovering malicious injection of this sort.
 3. **Double Check the DID Derivation**.
 A user of a DID software package would derive a DID with an independent, validated software tool.
 4. **Sign with DIDs Prior to any Internal or External Usage.** Checking a new derived DID by signing a transaction and verifying the signature allows another methodology for double-checking the derivation.
 5. **Establish Ecosystem Conformance Criteria.** A first conformance criterion can define a valid DID document (and corresponding DID) when the owner has performed at least one signed DID document operation.
 A second conformance criterion can establish a control requiring that DID owners must perform DID document operations and check that the DID documents were signed with the correct corresponding private key in their secure KMS systems.
 As a consequence, default DID documents in on-chain DID registries shall not be accepted as a valid DID (e.g. default DID documents of DID:ethr).